 After exchanging information with the other driver, you should report the incident to the appropriate parties as soon as possible.
 California law requires an accident to be reported to the police within ten days if there is over $1,000 in damages.
 Filing these reports as soon as possible while fresh in your mind can also help keep the details of the incident accurate.
 If you’ve recently had any repairs done to your vehicle and you believe they may have played a factor in the collision, it’s important to understand when suing a mechanic may be the appropriate course of action in the pursuit of compensation.

 Finding the Best Riverside Car Accident Attorney for Your Case

 If you’ve sustained injuries as a result of any Riverside traffic accidents, it’s essential to find a law firm that has a proven track record in the successful resolution of cases just like yours.
-With over $1 billion recovered in more than 10,000 cases across the states of California, Nevada, and Arizona, the Inland Empire car accident attorneys at Avrek Law have the experience you want on your side.
+With more than $1 Billion recovered in over 25,000 cases, the Inland Empire car accident attorneys at Avrek Law have the experience you want on your side.
 Worried that you can’t afford quality legal assistance?
 As a “no win, no fee” law firm, you’ll only pay our fee if we win your case.
 Contact us today to receive a free Riverside County lawsuit consultation and learn more!